Hermitian codes and complete intersections: Introduction

+Besides the theoretical interest of this geometric description, we note that all the properties that are involved can be easily checked through standard tools of computational algebra, as for instance those concerning the ideal membership.
+In fact we can reformulate the above Theorem as follows (Corollary \ref{corollfin})

+{\it A zero-dimensional subscheme $D$ of $\He$ is the support of a minimum-weight codeword of $C_m$ if and only if the ideal $I_D$ of $D$ is generated by $H$ and a polynomial $F$ as in \eqref{desF} and it contains $x^{q^2}-x$ and $ y^{q^2}-y$.}

-Using this strong geometric characterization, we propose Algorithm~\ref{Alg} to compute the number of minimum weight codewords.
+Exploiting this explicit characterization, we propose Algorithm~\ref{Alg} to compute the number of minimum weight codewords.
 We implemented this algorithm with MAGMA software and we compare its performance with those of the command \texttt{MinimumWords} already present in MAGMA for some codes of the third and fourth phase (i.e. Hermitian codes with $m\geq 2q^2-2q-2$) with $q=3$ and $q=4$.
 Depending on the code the two algorithm have different performances, in general our algorithm is more convenient for lower $m$ (see Table \ref{Tab.q3.3fase}).
-A striking case is that of $q=4$ and $m=22$ that our algorithm can compute in $85.87$ seconds the number of minimum-weight codewords, that are $150000$, while \texttt{MinimumWords} declares that termination requires $10^8$ years.\\
+A striking case is that with $q=4$ and $m=22$: our algorithm computes the number of minimum-weight codewords in $85.87$ seconds (they are $150000$), while \texttt{MinimumWords} declares that termination requires $10^8$ years.\\

+To achieve these results we use a different term ordering with respect to what can be usually found in literature, that is the $\mathtt{DegRevLex}$ with $y>x$.
+We exploit tools such as the Hilbert polynomial and the so called sous-\'escalier.
+This last tool, together with Gr\"obner basis, has already been exploited in a slightly different way in \cite{geil2008evaluation,geil2000footprints,geil2017bounding} to establish or to determine some affine-variety code parameters.

-We also point out that analogous results for codes of the other phases, that is codes $C_m$ with $m<2q^2-2q-2$, has been obtained by the authors in \cite{marcollaroggero2016minimum}.
-Finally, a generalization to codewords of small weight is in progress and we are confident that, from this strong geometric characterization, also the explicit computation of the weight distribution will follow.\\
+We also point out that analogous results for codes of the other phases, namely codes $C_m$ with $m<2q^2-2q-2$, has been obtained by the authors in \cite{marcollaroggero2016minimum}.
+Finally, a generalization to codewords of small weight is in progress and we are confident that, from this strong geometric characterization, also the explicit computation of the weight distribution will follow.\\ \ecr

+The paper is organized as follows: \begin{itemize} \item In Section \ref{Sec.pre} we recall some basic definitions about Hermitian curves and codes and we discuss our non-standard choice of the term ordering.

+\item In Section \ref{Sec.prere} we focus on the Hermitian codes $C_m$ with $ m\geq q^2-1$ and prove some preliminary results that we will exploit in the following sections.